isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ...
     }

-Of course, range-for is better still where it does what you want.
+Of course, range-`for` is better still where it does what you want.

 ##### Example